-The multi-billion dollar "perfluorocarbon" (PFC) industry has emerged as a regulatory priority for scientists and officials at the U.S. Environmental Protection Agency (EPA) because of a flood of disturbing scientific findings which have been published since the late 1990s.
-These findings have elevated PFCs to the rogues gallery of highly toxic, extraordinarily persistent chemicals that pervasively contaminate human blood and wildlife the world over.
-Government scientists are especially concerned because unlike any other toxic chemicals, the most pervasive and toxic members of the PFC family never degrade in the environment.
+The multi-billion-dollar "perfluorocarbon" (PFC) industry has emerged as a regulatory priority for scientists and officials at the U.S. Environmental Protection Agency (EPA) because of a flood of disturbing scientific findings which have been published since the late 1990s.
+These findings have elevated PFCs to the rogue's gallery of highly toxic, extraordinarily persistent chemicals that pervasively contaminate human blood and wildlife the world over.
+Government scientists are especially concerned because, unlike any other toxic chemicals, the most pervasive members of the PFC family never degrade in the environment.

-- Perfluorinated chemicals or Perfluorochemicals (PFC): A chemical family consisting of a carbon backbone fully surrounded by fluorine, which makes them impervious to heat, acid or other forces that typically break down chemical compounds.
+- Perfluorinated chemicals or Perfluorochemicals (PFC): A chemical family consisting of a carbon backbone surrounded by fluorine, which makes them impervious to heat, acid, or other forces that typically break down chemical compounds.
 Sometimes referred to as 'Teflon' chemicals.

-- Fluorotelomer: Chemicals that become PFCs when they are released in the environment.
-These are the chemicals applied to food packaging, stain resistant clothing, and carpet protection.
+- Fluorotelomer: Chemicals that become PFCs when they are released into the environment.
+These are the chemicals applied to food packaging, stain-resistant clothing, and carpet protection.

 - PFOA: Perfluorooctanoic acid.
-Breakdown product of fluorotelomers and backbone of many consumer products.
-Also used as a surfactant to produce PTFE, the Teflon in pans.
-Sometimes called C8.
+It is the breakdown product of fluorotelomers and the backbone of many consumer products.
+Additionally, they are also used as a surfactant to produce PTFE, the Teflon in pans, sometimes called C8.

-- PFOS: Perfluorooctanyl sulfate.
-Breakdown product of fluorotelomers that are based on 3M chemistry.
+- PFOS: Perfluorooctanol sulfate.
+It is the breakdown product of fluorotelomers based on 3M chemistry.

-- C8, C6, et al: The range of chemicals that are identical to PFOA but with carbon backbones of varying length.
+- C8, C6, et al: These are a range of chemicals that are identical to PFOA but with carbon backbones of varying length.
 PFOA/C8 has 8 carbons; C7 has 7, and so on.
 These are breakdown products of fluorotelomers.

-- PTFE: Polytetrafluoroetheylene.
-Polymer used for cookware and other non-stick applications.
+- PTFE: Polytetrafluoroethylene.
+This is a polymer used for cookware and other non-stick applications.
 Brand names include Teflon and Silverstone.
 A physically expanded form of PTFE is used to make Gore-Tex.
 PFOA is an ingredient in the manufacture of PTFE.

-- Teflon: Teflon is a brand name, it is not a single chemical.
-Teflon can refer to PTFE or to a fluorotelomer or to any number of perfluorochemicals – it is based on C8 chemistry, and PFOA is a byproduct of the manufacturing of PTFE used in the Teflon chemistry.
+- Teflon: Teflon is a brand name; it is not a single chemical.
+Teflon can refer to PTFE or a fluorotelomer or any number of perfluorochemicals – it is based on C8 chemistry, and PFOA is a byproduct of the manufacturing of PTFE used in the Teflon chemistry.
 Perfluorochemicals are often termed "Teflon" chemicals or as having "Teflon" chemistry.

 Alarmed by the findings from toxicity studies, the EPA announced on December 30, 2009, that PFC's (long-chain perfluorinated chemicals) would be on a "chemicals of concern" list and action plans could prompt restrictions on PFC's and the other three chemicals on the list.